-I've been in Austin over three years now.
+I've been in Austin over four years now.
 When I first moved here, I thought it was shiny and fun to bike through.
 I still do, but it can be a bit frustrating having so many competing shiny things to do in this city.
 Life is hard.

 Blinking in photos.
 It's my mutant super power.